 As we will make use of the Code_Aster solver (the same that powers SimScale), we need to check that our element types are able to model buckling.
 The selected model is ‘Coque_3D’ or 3D Shell.
 This is a curved, bi-quadratic shell element, and the only shell element capable of buckling analysis (these features will be available on the SimScale Platform in the near future).
 As discussed, two simulations were carried out to take into account the different load cases.

 Let’s first take a look at the stress state resulting from our two load cases:

 Load Case 2: live load at extreme

 We can observe that the structure of the RTG crane has achieved stress levels near yield point for structural steel (or even above, depending on the chosen material), located in the vicinity of the load application area.
-But our goal here is to assess the buckling resistance.
-Carrying out the buckling mode analysis we find the following modes:
+But our goal in this instance is to assess the buckling resistance.
+Carrying out the buckling mode analysis, we find the following modes:

 |TABLE 1.
 BUCKLING MODES FOR LOAD CASE 1 (LIVE LOAD AT MIDSPAN)|

 |TABLE 2.
 BUCKLING MODES FOR LOAD CASE 2 (LIVE LOAD AT EXTREME)|

 From Tables 1 and 2, we can see that the solver returns negative values for the critical load as was expected, but there is a positive value present also.
 How do we interpret the critical load values?